mommermi/mommermi.github.io/_posts/2020-04-22-automated-cloud-detection-with-machine-learning.markdown

 layout: post
 title: Automated Cloud Detection with Machine Learning
 description: |
-  This is a toy project that turned into a preparation for my new job as computer scientist and even resulted in a publication: using machine learning techniques to identify clouds in all-sky camera images.
+  This is a toy project that turned into a real research project and a preparation for my new job as research scientist in computer vision: using machine learning techniques to identify clouds in all-sky camera images.
 categories:
-- astronomy
-- machine learning
-- deep learning
+- Astronomy
 tags:
+- Machine Learning
+- Deep Learning
-- research
+- Allsky-Camera

 ---

 # Motivation